davidmarkclements/Respondu/README.md

 Issues
 ===
-* Only scripts in the head will work at present
+* doesn't work well with $(document).ready et. al., since dom is ready before we insert code
 * If scripts are placed after the noscript tag, they will be executed before the content has loaded
-* The solution is to place scripts within the noscript tag, but `</script>` end tags break the functionality
+* The current solution is to place scripts that parse DOM elements at the end of noscript tag, but `</script>` end tags break the functionality
 * Therefore scripts with src'es shall be included with `<script src='blah' />` INSIDE the `<noscript>` tags **TODO**
 * Inline scripts in the body, well, I haven't worked inline scripts out yet.